-The framework’s principles are as follows (for additional information on these principles, please visit www.isgframework.org):
+The framework’s principles are as follows.
+For additional information on these principles, and to follow the signatories page, please visit www.isgframework.org.

 Principle A: Institutional investors are accountable to those whose money they invest.